When to apply

 In exceptional cases, applications which are almost wholly on the basis of research will be considered.

 As part of your supporting documentation you must include a metrics report.
 This can be provided by the Research Analytics Librarian who you will need to contact.
+Please give at least two weeks’ notice to request this report.

 Your Head of Department (Dean of School of Management) will consult senior staff within the Department on whether your submission for promotion is supported.